yoxx/advent-of-code/README.md

 ## General Info
 * This project is written in php
-  * Current php version 8.1
+  * Current php version 8.5
-* I like to do the advent puzzles for as long as I have time, usually it gets busier during the december month.
+* I like to do the advent puzzles for as long as I have time, usually it gets busier during the December month.
   This will result in me picking my battles and focussing on other things.
-I do it for fun anyways.
+I do it for fun anyway.

 ## Startup
 * This project uses Docker